7eXx/download-station/README.md

 $ python build.py --prod PROD
 ```

+## Plex
+Create a torrent transmission service using the variables in dot env file.

+Access your server at: <your-ip>:32400/web

 ## Transmission
 Create a torrent transmission service using the variables in dot env file.